thomaszwagerman/fplboard/README.md

 <!-- badges: end -->

-The goal of fplboard is to create a dashboard to easily extract useful information from the FPL API.
+The goal of fplboard is to create a dashboard to easily extract useful information from the Fantasy Premier League (FPL) API.

 This dashboard is built on top of [fplscrapR](https://github.com/wiscostret/fplscrapR), but also has its